nodejs/package-maintenance/Governance.md

 When publishing packages owned by the pkgjs org, the maintainers of the project can choose to use the global scope or the `@pkgjs` scope on the registry.
-When the package is first published, we always turn on required 2FA to publish.
+When the package is first published, we always turn on "Require two-factor authentication to publish".
 In the case of using the global scope, you also need to transfer ownership of the package to the `@pkgjs` org on npm.